Peter-Fagan/Chargen/README.md

 Once the elements are selected, a character is created and their attributes are generated.
 Racial modifiers (ability_increases) are included in the generated attributes.
 Attributes can be re-generated using the "Reroll" button on the display page.

+### Database creation

+1. Bundle
+2. rake db:create
+3. rake db:migrate
+4. rake db:seed

 ### Bugs

 * Background elements random generation not working.
 I initially thought it would randomly generate a background once one was selected, but ti appears to only generate one when the seed is run.
+* formatting - adding in the materialize framework changed a lot of the previous formatting.

 ### Todo